May 8: Arnold Heinrich Rönnebeck born Nassau, Germany (then Prussia) to Richard and Anna Rönnebeck.

 Completes terra cotta relief panels for the La Fonda Hotel, Santa Fe, New Mexico.

-Completes reredos entitled The Epiphany at St. Martin's Chapel, Denver, Colorado.
+Completes reredos entitled Madonna and Child at St. Martin's Chapel, Denver, Colorado.

 Completes six terracotta panels entitled The History of Money for the mezzanine of the Denver National Bank, Denver, Colorado.